 Two world cup winners.
 Danielle Hazell and Darren Lehmann.
-Leeds welcome your women’s and men’s coaches in the north.
+Northern Superchargers welcome your women’s and men’s coaches in the north.

-Danielle Hazell and Darren Lehmann appointed as Head Coaches for the Leeds-based team for The Hundred.
+Danielle Hazell and Darren Lehmann appointed as Head Coaches for the Northern Superchargers teams for The Hundred.

 DARREN LEHMANN RETURNS TO THE NORTH

 Lehmann will return to the north.
 The former World Cup winning coach and player is much loved after being a key part of Yorkshire’s 2001 Specsavers County Championship winning side.
 A first title for 33 years.
 Lehmann scored more than 14,000 runs during 10 seasons at Emerald Headingley.

 Lehmann said: “It is going to be special to get back up north where I have so many good memories from my playing days.
 To go back there to coach in The Hundred is exciting and hopefully we can have some success.

 “I know how passionate the fans are and they will demand that we play an entertaining brand of cricket and win.
 You expect that when you know the proud tradition of both Yorkshire and Durham.
 We want to bring in some of the best players in the world and if those players can get it right on the pitch then the competition can go through the roof.”

 DURHAM-BORN ASHES AND WORLD CUP WINNER DANIELLE HAZELL